CarloNicolini/VAL/README.md

 Syntax for validating your domain model:

-`Validate domain.pddl`
+`validate domain.pddl`

 Syntax for validating your domain model and problem file:

-`Validate domain.pddl problem.pddl`
+`validate domain.pddl problem.pddl`

 Syntax for getting more insights into what is happening during your plan (theoretical) execution or validating a hand-coded plan:

-`Validate -v -t 0.001 domain.pddl problem.pddl plan.txt`
+`validate -v -t 0.001 domain.pddl problem.pddl plan.txt`

 Syntax for generating LaTeX file that visualizes the plan and changes of function values throughout the plan.

-`Validate -l -f report -t 0.001 domain.pddl problem.pddl plan.txt`
+`validate -l -f report -t 0.001 domain.pddl problem.pddl plan.txt`

 The above will generate report.tex (the .tex extension is automatically added, so need not be placed on the command line).